Should I delete an Improvement?

 How do I delete an Improvement?

-- Click in the action bar.
+- Click in the top right corner of the page.

 - Click in the resulting drop-down menu.